Friendly-Streetfight-Organiser/.github/profile/README.md

 - Officially crown the lizard as CTO
 - Build the world’s first Fight-Driven-Development (FDD) framework
-- Definitely NOT get banned from GitHub for questionable activity
+- Definitely NOT get banned from GitHub because of questionable activities

 ---